-Tse believes the most basic of cooking is the balance of the five tastes – sweet, sour, bitter, spicy and salty.
-“When one picks up an ingredient, they should think how to present its original flavour,” he said.
+Tse believes the most basic criteria of cooking is to strike a balance between the five basic tastes – sweetness, sourness, bitterness, spiciness and savouriness.
+“When one picks up an ingredient, he should think how to present its original flavour,” he says.

-In his view, sugar is the most aggressive condiment.
-A little of it could overwhelm the whole dish.
-For this reason, you’ll see sugar almost never used across the menu at Ya Ge.
-But that’s not a blanket rejection.
-He knows full well how to get the most challenging ingredient work for him.
+In his book, sugar is the most "aggressive" condiment — even a sparing use of it can easily overwhelm the entire dish.
+For this reason, you will almost never see sugar being used across the menu at Ya Ge.

-These wisdoms all demonstrate the chef’s perceptiveness to the ingredients’ true nature and his command to the five tastes.
+These little wisdoms demonstrate the chef’s perceptiveness to the ingredients’ true nature and his mastery of the five tastes.

 When was your first encounter with the Michelin Guide?